Also called Black Peji.

 Traditionally pulverized to extract the liquid, then two drops in the ears to treat infections.

-Can treat bronchitis and congestion by mixing together with garlic vine.
-Cook together in water with ginger, reduce volume by half and drink one half cup.
+It can treat bronchitis and congestion by mixing together with garlic vine.
+Cook together in water with ginger, reduce volume by half, and drink one-half cup.

 Plants alivia dollar de congo

-Use the stem, mash until juicy and apply to bug bite.
+Use the stem, mash until juicy, and apply to a bug bite.
 Especially good for ant bites.

 Mashed with Äi Nuni then add the juices to water.
 This can also help treat the bite.

 The tree has reddish-brown fruits that look like cannonballs hanging around the trunk area and the branches.

 - Bark treats common colds and stomach upset